 HIV life cycle

 The life cycle of HIV starts from entry into the host immune cell to budding out nascent HIV virions for further infection to new cells or to new host.
 The mechanism of the viral entry into the immune cell involves HIV gp120 binding to the CD4 receptor of the host cell [Dalgeish et al 1984, Maddon et al 1986, McDougal et al 1986].
-This binding brings conformational changes in gp120/gp41 complex [Sullivan et al 1998], to enable binding to a chemokine receptor either CCR5 or CXCR4 [Sattentau et al 1991, Moore et al 1992, Sattentau and Moore 1993, Berger et al 1999].
+This binding brings conformational changes in gp120/gp41 complex [Sullivan et al 1998] enabling binding of a chemokine receptor (generally CCR5 or CXCR4) [Sattentau et al 1991, Moore et al 1992, Sattentau and Moore 1993, Berger et al 1999].
 These binding assist the viral membrane fusion with the host cell membrane.